josh-clarke/pug-web-starter-files/README.md

 ```

 * Compresses JS files with [Uglify](https://www.npmjs.com/package/gulp-uglify)
-* No linter—add your own if needed
 * [Sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) is available but not configured for JavaScript
+* No linter; add your own if needed

 ### Images
-* Images placed in `./src/assets/images/` are optimized by default with [imagemin](https://github.com/sindresorhus/gulp-imagemin)
+* Images placed in `./src/assets/images/` are optimized by default with [gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin)
   * Place directly in `./dist/assets/images/` if optimization is not needed or undesired

 ## Templating

 The best way to template with [Pug](https://pugjs.org/language/attributes.html), a HAML-like template language, is to extend from a base template.
-Base templates or partials should be prefixed with an underscore `_` to prevent them from compiling into their own standalone templates.
+Base templates or partials may be prefixed with an underscore `_` to prevent them from compiling into their own standalone templates.
 For example:

 **Base Template (Simplified): `_base.pug`**